 Twice Smoked Ham with Brown Sugar Honey Glaze

-0 reviews
+37 reviews

 This post may contain affiliate links.
 Please read our disclosure policy.

 My Twice Smoked Ham with Brown Sugar Honey Glaze is a backyard twist on that holiday classic.
-An extra kiss of hardwood smoke adds so much flavor to a spiral cut ham and the glaze is almost like a sweet and savory shiny candy coating to tie everything together!
+An extra kiss of hardwood smoke adds so much flavor to a spiral cut ham and the glaze is almost like a sweet and savory shiny candy coating to tie everything together.

-What is a Smoked Ham?
+What is a Twice Smoked Ham?

 All pork products that you purchase that are labeled “ham” have been cured with a nitrate curing solution to give them their characteristic pink color and awesomely tender texture.
 They are all also pre-smoked, and you’ll often see them labeled as apple or hickory wood smoked.
 This wood smoke will be indicative of the smoke flavor your ham will have.
 Hickory typically has a stronger smoke flavor than apple.